Study With Us

 The MSc in Refugee and Forced Migration Studies is an interdisciplinary degree taught by leading experts in the field of forced migration from international law, politics and international relations, anthropology, and other disciplines.
 This nine-month course places forced migration in an academic framework, preparing you for doctoral study or for work relevant to human rights, refugees and migration.

-INTERNATIONAL SUMMER SCHOOL IN FORCED MIGRATION
+INTERNATIONAL SCHOOLS IN FORCED MIGRATION

 DPHIL IN INTERNATIONAL DEVELOPMENT